-From time to time, we may share Personal Information about ACM Members and customers with third parties where we have your explicit consent or it is necessary (i) for the performance or provision of the goods or services you have requested, (ii) in response to valid legal process (for example, a search warrant, subpoena, or court order), or (iii) our legitimate business interests.
+From time to time, we may share Personal Information about ACM Members and customers with third parties where we have your explicit consent or it is necessary (i) for the performance or provision of the goods or services you have requested, (ii) in response to valid legal process (for example, a search warrant, subpoena, or court order), or (iii) for our legitimate business interests.

 Conversely, ACM may receive Personal Information from these third parties that they collect from you in the course of any engagement you have with them.
-Where this is the case, once ACM is holding your Personal Information it will be treated in accordance with this Policy.
+Where this is the case, once ACM is holding your Personal Information, it will be treated in accordance with this Policy.

 4. Global Transfer of Personal Information

-The Personal Information you provide to ACM will be transferred to and stored on servers in the United States of America, and we take steps to protect your Personal Information from unauthorized access and against unlawful processing, accidental loss, destruction and damage.
+The Personal Information you provide to ACM will be transferred to and stored on servers in the United States of America, and we take steps to protect your Personal Information from unauthorized access and against unlawful processing, accidental loss, destruction, and damage.

-ACM is an international organization and in using and processing your Personal Information, it may on occasion be transferred to, stored and/or processed by our offices located outside of your country of residence.
+ACM is an international organization, and in using and processing your Personal Information, it may on occasion be transferred to, stored, and/or processed by our offices located outside of your country of residence.
 Similarly, ACM may also transfer your Personal Information from your country of residence in connection with our use and retention of your Personal Information as described in this Policy.
-By submitting your Personal Information, you are acknowledging this transfer, storage and processing.
+By submitting your Personal Information, you are acknowledging this transfer, storage, and processing.
 As ACM recognizes the importance of data security, we require all of our offices to handle your data in accordance with this Policy or equivalent data protection provisions, subject to their compliance with local law requirements.

 Our Web Site may, from time to time, contain links to and from the web sites of third parties.
 If you follow a link to any of these web sites, please note that these web sites have their own privacy policies and that we do not accept any responsibility or liability for these policies.
 Please check these policies before you submit any Personal Information to these web sites.